docutils/docutils/sandbox/README.txt

 Other Sandbox Projects
 ----------------------

-* code-block-directive__ contains documentation, reasoning and experimental code for support of syntax highlight in docutils.
+* code-block-directive_ contains documentation, reasoning and experimental code for support of syntax highlight in docutils.

-__code-block-directive: code-block-directive

 For other sandbox projects, please see the `Docutils Link List`_.

+.. _code-block-directive: code-block-directive

 .. _Docutils Link List: http://docutils.sf.net/docs/user/links.html